-The rankings of more than 1000 universities are published annually in the Academic Ranking of World Universities (ARWU) by the Center for World-Class Universities and the Institute of Higher Education of Shanghai Jiao Tong University, China.
+The rankings of more than 1000 universities are published annually in the Academic Ranking of World Universities (ARWU) by the Center for World-Class Universities of Shanghai Jiao Tong University, China.
 Indicators include:

 - quality of education—the number of alumni receiving a Nobel Prize or Fields Medal weighted by decade (weight: 10%)